+Abstract

-Abstract Transylvania until World War I. Demographic Opportunities and Vulnerabilities
+Transylvania until World War I: Demographic Opportunities and Vulnerabilities

 For centuries, the diversity of traditions and cultures has been one of the major assets of both Europe and Romania.
 The study examines, in a broad historical perspective, the demographic situation of Transylvania, a multiethnic and multilingual territory.
-Attention is given to population structure and to the status of the various groups, highlighting the discrepancy between the numerical presence of the Romanians and their social, political, economic and cultural status in the province.
-On many occasions and until the contemporary era, this situation generated tension and conflicts among the various ethnic and religious groups present in Transylvania, often accompanied by violent outbursts resulting in the destruction of property and in loss of life for both parties involved in the conflict.
-An interesting insight into the demographic and psychological behavior in Transylvania in the decades prior to World War I is offered by the matter of religiously and ethnically mixed marriages.
+Attention is given to population structure and to the status of the various ethnic groups in the prestatistical era, between 1700 and 1848, and during the Revolution of 1848-1849, highlighting the discrepancy between the numerical presence of the Romanians and their social, political, economic, and cultural status in the province.